 Mobility exercises to try

-Here are six mobility exercises Anisha has shared that you can try from the comfort of your home to assist with your most used joints:
+Here are ten mobility exercises that you can try from the comfort of your home to assist with your most used joints:

-• One leg reach - While standing on one leg move an object (around hip height) from side to side.
-I like to use a foam roller for this exercise.
+While standing on one leg move an object (around hip height) from side to side.
+You may want to use a foam roller for this exercise.
 This exercise helps with mobility as you are reaching but also core strength and balance.

-• Wall sit and squeeze thighs - Bend your knees and lean against a wall as if you are sitting on a chair, while doing this place something between your thighs and squeeze.
-I use the same foam roller from before when I do this as it has some give.
+Bend your knees and lean against a wall as if you are sitting on a chair, while doing this place something between your thighs and squeeze.
+Use the same foam roller from before as it has some give.
 This exercise works your lower body and is a lot harder than it sounds.